Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Staryu.md

 ---
 Ability1: Illuminate
 Ability2: Natural Cure
+Baby: 'No'
+BookImageName: HOME120.png
+BookShinyImageName: HOME120_s.png
 BoxSprite: SRD-BoxSprite-staryu.png
+DexCategory: Starshape Pokemon
+DexDescription: They come out to the shore in great numbers when the sky is full with stars.
+The core at its center glows to communicate with others.
+If a part of its body is injured it can regrow it in a few days.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Analytic
 HomeSprite: SRD-HomeSprite-staryu.png
 Learnset: '[[SRD-Staryu-Learnset]]'
 Legendary: 'No'
 Name: Staryu
 Number: 120
+PrimaryEggGroup: Water 3
+SecondaryEggGroup: ''
 Sprite: staryu.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 345
+  Kilograms: 34.5
+  Pounds: 76.1
 ---

 #PokeroleSRD/Pokedex